 Pros & Cons of Brightside Health

-- Customer service takes several days to respond to requests
+- Customer service can be slow to respond

 Review our scoring criteria for online psychiatry platforms here.